isis-project/isis-project/README.md

 ## Prerequisites

-These build instructions were tested using Ubuntu 10.04 64 bit.
+These build instructions were tested using Ubuntu 10.04 and Ubuntu 11.10 64 bit.
 The following packages were installed:

 - g++
 - cmake